joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_modesty_as_consisting_in_the_outward_movements_of_the_body/prologue.md

 (2) Whether there can be a virtue about playful actions?
 (3) Of the sin consisting in excess of play;
 (4) Of the sin consisting in lack of play.

+* Whether Any Virtue Regards The Outward Movements Of The Body?
+* Whether There Can Be A Virtue About Games?
+* Whether There Can Be Sin In The Excess Of Play?
+* Whether There Is A Sin In Lack Of Mirth?